MicrosoftDocs/SupportArticles-docs/Office/Client/access/prompted-username-password.md

 description: Describes a problem where you're prompted for a username and a password without setting up security in Access.
 Also describes how to reset the workgroup information.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm
 audience: ITPro
 ms.topic: troubleshooting
-ms.prod: office-perpetual-itpro
 localization_priority: Normal
 ms.custom:
   - CI 114797
   - CSSTroubleshoot
 ms.reviewer: ritan
 appliesto:
   - Microsoft Office Access 2007
   - Microsoft Office Access 2003
 search.appverid: MET150
 ---
 # You're prompted for username and password though you don't set up security in Access